 A Committee of Faculty Advisors will have the discretion, in unusual cases, of accepting applications to the ISF program from students who have completed, with a minimum B- grade, upper division courses that have adequately prepared them for their designated Research Program and that fulfill the spirit of the prerequisite requirements of disciplinary and regional preparation for the major.
 Finally, additional courses can be added to each of the two lists as deemed appropriate by the Director and the Faculty Advisory Board.

-For transfer students, it is strongly recommended that this requirement be completed before enrolling at Berkeley.
+For transfer students, it is strongly recommended that these requirements be completed before enrolling at Berkeley.
 Transfer students must submit syllabi of courses already taken to their ISF faculty adviser for approval.
 Both prerequisite courses must be taken for a letter grade.

-Note that Academic Senate regulations stipulate that students must have a minimum grade point average of 2.0 before declaring any major in the College of Letters and Science and are required to declare a major by the time they have each completed 60 units.
+Note that Academic Senate regulations stipulate that students must have a minimum grade point average of 2.0 before declaring any major in the College of Letters and Science and are required to declare a major by the time they have completed 90 units.

 Theory and Methods

-- ISF 100A – All ISF majors must take ISF 100A, no exceptions
+All ISF majors must take ISF 100A.
+No exceptions.

 Theory and Practice